COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 • environmental developments (an oxygen atmosphere before oxygen metabolism).

-The data also look different to another group of geneticists who, in a more recent article, dispute the conclusion of Wray et al. The January, 1998, report says, "A published analysis of seven gene loci that concludes that the corresponding divergence times are 1,200 and 1,00 million years ago is shown to be flawed because it extrapolates from slow-evolving vertebrates to faster-evolving invertebrates, as well as in other ways" (2).
+The data also look different to another group of geneticists who, in a more recent article, dispute the conclusion of Wray et al. The January, 1998, report says, "A published analysis of seven gene loci that concludes that the corresponding divergence times are 1,200 and 1,000 million years ago is shown to be flawed because it extrapolates from slow-evolving vertebrates to faster-evolving invertebrates, as well as in other ways" (2).
 Both groups of researchers use a number of methods to "normalize" their data.
 One wonders if such "molecular clocks" are too temperamental for everyday use, at this stage.

 However the dispute turns out, Cosmic Ancestry requires that genes precede the phenotypic expression of themselves, whereas neo-Darwinism requires the immediate expression of genes.
 So, if life evolves according to Cosmic Ancestry, we would not be surprised to find that genes are older than the resulting phenotypes.
-For additional evidence that genes for higher evolutionary developments reside as silent DNA in lower life forms, consider that five genes for histones are found in Methanococcus jannaschii (3), an archaebacterium.
-Archaebacteria are not known to use histones, but all eukaryotic cells do (4).

 What'sNEW